viddamao/flight_simulator/README.md

 drawTerrain() effectively iterates through the face map and calls each face's drawFace() method to display the quad in the flight simulator.

-#Team Memmbers
+#Team Members

 ###Michael Marion
 Started: Thursday, March 19
 Finished: Sunday, March 22
 Time Spent: 20 hours
 Resources used: [This summary](https://code.google.com/p/fractalterraingeneration/wiki/Diamond_Square) of the Diamond Square algorithm proved useful in conceptualizing the process.

 ###Wenjun Mao